 Analysis of Purchasing System

-Below the definitions of every step:
+Below are the definitions of every step:

 Prospecting – Activity of collecting leads with the purpose of generating new business opportunities through inbound or outbound marketing strategies